Prenatal cocaine exposure: Pathophysiology

 Cocaine is a small enough molecule to pass across the placental barrier into the bloodstream of the fetus.

 Cocaine, a small molecule, can cross the placenta into the bloodstream of the fetus.
 In fact, it may be present in a higher concentration in the amniotic fluid than it is in the mother's bloodstream.
 The skin of the fetus can absorb the chemical directly from the amniotic fluid until the 24th week of pregnancy.
 Cocaine can also show up in breast milk and affect the nursing baby.
 The severity of effects depends on how much of the drug is used, how often, and the stage in the development of the fetus.

 Cocaine prevents the reuptake of the neurotransmitters dopamine, serotonin, and norepinephrine.
 Thus, they stay in the synapse longer, causing excitement of the sympathetic nervous system and evoking a stress response.
 The euphoria experienced by cocaine users is thought to be largely due to the way it prevents these neurotransmitters from being reabsorbed by the presynaptic neuron that released it.

 Use of cocaine during pregnancy can negatively affect both the mother and the fetus, but how it affects the fetus is poorly understood.
 Three main mechanisms of cocaine exposure can harm a fetus, by altering brain chemistry, altering the expression of certain genes, and the constriction of blood vessels.
 The neurotransmitters affected by cocaine are involved in the development of the fetus's brain, so the drug may affect fetal development directly by altering the development of the brain's monoaminergic system.
 The most important way cocaine affects fetal development is by binding to dopamine receptors.
+Cocaine decreases a fetus's ability to synthesize and release dopamine and increases the density of dopamine receptors on the surfaces of neurons.